markpmlim/sdfDemos/Readme.md

 When the display is rendered using a fragment function, a MTLRenderCommandEncoder object is created to pass the uniforms to the vertex and fragment functions.
 However, for this particular project none of the demos required parameters to be passed to the vertex function.
 The vertex function has imbedded data which is used to create a rectangular canvas in the range [-1.0, 1.0].
 The output of the fragment function is written out to the currentDrawable's (an instance of CAMetalDrawable) texture.

 For those demos where the display is rendered to an output texture by calling a (compute) kernel function, an instance of MTLComputeCommandEncoder is created.
 This object is used to passed the required uniforms to the kernel function.
-The programmer gets to decided how many pixels can be processed in parallel.
+The programmer gets to decide how many pixels can be processed in parallel.
 The output of the kernel function is written out to a texture.